Fall Colors · River/Creek · Swimming · Views · Waterfall · Wildlife

 This route has you climbing through Whiteoak Canyon

 .
-From here you'll run down 2500ft along Robinson River, where you'll discover more waterfalls and will see more wildlife.
-Near the bottom there is swimming area and waterfall slide.
+From here, you'll run down 2500' along Robinson River, where you'll discover more waterfalls and will see more wildlife.

 Need to Know

 When running this loop you are immediately greeted with easy stream and bridge crossings, leading up to a steady climb.
-Rains changes the nature of the stream crossing; sometimes you have to splash through a couple inches of water at 3 of the crossings.
+Rain changes the nature of the stream crossing; sometimes you have to splash through a couple of inches of water at 3 of the crossings.
 The careful stacking of rocks or the use of trekking poles can prevent a wet misstep.
-During this period the trail is also wet, so bring a change of socks just in case.
+During this period, the trail is also wet, so bring a change of socks just in case.

 trail continues on, but you'll cross the river using the bridge, which will take you to a fire trail where you'll gain more elevation.
 The whole area is heavily forested and is absolutely remarkable when the leaves change.

 Shared By: Nicholas Crow